QuantumPixelator/WeatherApp/README.md

 Uses weatherapi.com current weather API.
 API key must be stored in `config.json`.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is provided under the IDGAF license - see the [LICENSE](LICENSE) file for details.